Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Work planning;

-Choice of the form and method of presentation of the expected results;
+Choosing the form and method of presenting the expected results;

-Deciding on the establishment of criteria for evaluating the results and the process.
+Deciding to establish criteria for evaluating results and process.

-Think over the product of group and / or individual activity at this stage.
+They think over the product of group and/or individual activity at this stage.

-They provide assistance in choosing ways to store and organize the collected information, in drawing up a plan for future activities.
+Provide assistance in choosing ways to store and systematize collected information, and in drawing up a plan for future activities.

-3. Implementation of activities to solve the problem
+3. Carrying out activities to solve the problem

 Target - project development.